muzammil64049/Compiler_Construction_110073/README.md

 ------------ | -------------
 **Member 01 (Group Leader)** | My Self **Muzammil Maqsood**.
 I have completed 7 semesters Alhamdulillah.
 I am registered in CC and Crypto right now.
 Member 2 | This is **Ahsan Iqbal**.
 I am doing bachelor's in Computer science from PAF KIET.
 Currently I am registered in CC and Cryptography.
+Member 3 | I am **Bilal Azeem**.
+I have completed mostly all of my courses except FYP and electives.
+Currently I am studying Compiler Construction and Cryptography in summer semester'22.